ImAwsumm/Awsum-Cord/README.md

 checkout the original project

-This is a fork from...
+This is a fork from capnkitten

 # Spotify Discord Theme - [![Paypal][paypal-logo]][paypal-url] [![GitHub][github-logo]][github-url] [![Discord][discord-logo]][discord-url]
 #### Combine Discord and Spotify into one